AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-s7-aem-asset-viewers/c-html5-20-basic-zoom-viewer-about/c-html5-20-basic-zoom-viewer-about.md

 **Flexible size Embedding with Width and Height Defined**

-In case of flexible-size embedding with width and height defined, the web page styling is different.
+If there is flexible-size embedding with width and height defined, the web page styling is different.
 It provides both sizes to the `"holder"` DIV and center it in the browser window.
 Also, the web page sets the size of the `HTML` and `BODY` element to 100 percent.

 ```
 <!DOCTYPE html>